Gupse Özay

 Gupse Özay (born 30 July 1984) is a Turkish actress, scriptwriter and director.

 Life and career

 Gupse Özay was born in İzmir, Turkey.
-She is of Circassian descent.
+Her paternal family is of Abkhazian descent.
+Her maternal family is of Kabardian descent.
+Her mother is co-founder of Yeşiller Party.
+Her father and her brother are lawyers.

 She studied at Radio Television and Cinema Department of Ege University.
 Her role is Nurhayat in Gülse Birsel's hit sitcom Yalan Dünya.